The Perfect Vegan Diet Plan

 - Some alternatives to dairy, such as yogurt or soy drinks (preferably low-fat and sugar-free)

 - Unsaturated oils and spreads in small amounts

 - Plenty of fluids with at least 6 to 8 glasses every day

-Vegan diets allow the use of food and beverages with higher salt, fat or sugar content but only in small portions.
+Vegan diets allow food and beverages with higher salt, fat or sugar content but only in small portions.

 An ideal vegan diet plan should be well-balanced and varied.
-It should include non-dairy, non-meat and completely plant-based food items.
+It should include non-dairy, non-meat and entirely plant-based food items.